ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 At this point, you should be ready to begin testing!

-Some idea of what to test are:
+Some ideas of what to test are:

-* Create a test Playbook with the examples in, do they function correctly
+* Create a test Playbook with the examples in and check if they function correctly
-* Are any Python backtraces returned, if so that's a bug
+* Test to see if any Python backtraces returned (that's a bug)
-* Testing on different Operating Systems, or against different library version.
+* Test on different operating systems, or against different library versions

-Any potential issues should be added as comments on the Pull Request, likewise if it works say so, remembering to include the output of ``ansible --version``
+Any potential issues should be added as comments on the pull request (and it's acceptable to comment if the feature works as well), remembering to include the output of ``ansible --version``

 Example::